Overview of Obesity

 amount of extra body fat.
 Being overweight or obese raises your risk for health problems.

-blood pressure, sleep apnea, and certain types of cancer.
+high blood pressure, sleep apnea, and certain types of cancer.

 Public health experts agree that overweight and obesity have reached epidemic proportions